-No person is permitted to use or sell tobacco products (including but not limited to cigarettes, ecigarettes, cigars, any smoking device, vaping, pipes, bidis, clove cigarettes, dip, chew, snus, snuff and any other spit or smoking tobacco product) in any way, at any time, including non-school hours, on District property, grounds or in District vehicles.
+No person is permitted to use, possess, sell, or distribute tobacco products (including but not limited to cigarettes, e-cigarettes, cigars, any smoking device, vaping, pipes, bidis, clove cigarettes, dip, chew, snus, snuff and any other spit or smoking tobacco product) in any way, at any time, including non-school hours, on District property, grounds or in District vehicles.
 In addition, no student shall use, possess, sell or distribute tobacco products at school sponsored events.

 Tobacco advertising is not allowed on school property, grounds, at any school sponsored off-campus event or in any school sponsored publications.